jhoormann/RMCodeDump/README.md

 where you know what the values should be.
 This is a short code to help you make a mock AGN spectrum where the individual components are known exactly.

+## surveycomp.py
+This is the code I got from Paul to make the lag versus redshift plots.